YugenixZ/About_me/README.md

-# 👋 Hi, I’m YugeniX
+# 👋 Hi, I’m YugenixZ

 🎓 I'm a Master's student in Scientific Computing at TU Berlin, with a strong interest in the intersection of Artificial Intelligence, human expression, and social values.